lowbontimp/stp-iris/README.md

 ## Self-controlling rate of connection
 [Guidelines for IRIS DMC services](http://ds.iris.edu/ds/nodes/dmc/services/usage/) are requiring no more than *5 concurrent connections* and no more than *10 connections per second*.
-Avoid to run multiple `stp-iris.pl` simultaneously.
+Avoid to run too many processes of `stp-iris.pl` simultaneously.
-Also, `stp-iris.pl` sleeps for a while when the average number of connections exceeds a threshold.
+Also, `stp-iris.pl` sleeps for a while when the averaged number of connections exceeds a threshold.
-Removing this part in `stp-iris.pl` is not recommended.
+Removing or changing this part in `stp-iris.pl` needs carefulness.

 ## List of to do
 - [ ] Option to change 'O' into other phases, such as 'P' or 'S' (using raytracing program)